-The Xanthe Scharrf Workplace Experience Project seeks to improve girls’ school-to-work transitions through practical real world experience.
+The Xanthe Scharff Workplace Experience Project seeks to improve girls’ school-to-work transitions through practical real world experience.
 The program provides young women graduates with workplace skills, hands-on work experience and job skills training in the public, private and NGO sectors.

-The Xanthe Scharrf WE Project in 2016: In 2016, the project will launch at AGE Africa as an internship program.
+The Xanthe Scharff WE Project in 2016: In 2016, the project will launch at AGE Africa as an internship program.
 Young women will apprentice with AGE Africa’s field staff, who will serve as workplace role models and mentors.
 Over the first two years, the program will seek to expand by recruiting partners from the private and public sector to host student internships for recent AGE Africa alumnae.

 “I am now helping my fellow girls attain education by acting as a role model and a mentor to other AGE girls.
 I am concerning myself with the empowerment of girls in Malawi.
 I am making a change.” –Lessenia, in reference to her internship experience with the WE Project pilot.